Consensys/doc.tessera/docs/Reference/BootstrapSampleConfiguration.md

 # Sample configuration for Tessera as bootstrap node

-To start Tesssera as a bootstrap node, use:
+To start Tessera as a bootstrap node, use:

 - `bootstrapNode` is added to start Tessera as bootstrap node only with no Quorum connection.
 - `CUSTOM` encryptor type added to integrate third party encryptor implementation.